-I want to tell you something about the way most people fall for a footballer.
-It's not rational.
+Having a favourite footballer is not rational.
 It's not about the xG stats or the progressive passes per ninety minutes or whether he covers 11.2 kilometres per game.
 It's about recognition.
 You clock something in a player — some quality you've always told yourself matters, some refusal to be what the machine says he should be — and you think: yes, that one.
 That's mine.

 For me, with Jackson Irvine, it happened the moment I saw the photo from when he first signed for Celtic.
 Pre-long locks, younger face, but already completely himself — standing there in a Nick Cave t-shirt.
 I'm not saying that should determine your opinion of a central midfielder.
 I'm just saying it very much determined mine.